ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedtwoeditors.md

   **Expected:**

-  * "Detachable editor" shows with its own underlined text.
+  * "Detachable editor" shows up with its own underlined text.
   * "Detachable editor" has its own undo history.
   * "Detachable editor" is editable.
-  * Elementspath (at the bottom is updated).
+  * Elementspath (bottom bar) is filled.

   **Unexpected:**

   * Editor data is lost.
   * Content area is not editable.
   * "Detachable editor" has the same data as "Static editor".
-  * "Detachable editor" undo steps leads to the same results as in "Static editor".
+  * "Detachable editor" undo steps lead to the same results as in "Static editor".